Change the Definition of Suicide

 As a nonprofit organization that promotes awareness of suicide and mental illness and that provides support for those affected, i understand calls on the American Foundation of Suicide Prevention and the National Alliance on Mental Illness to change the definition of suicide on their websites and in their literature, or to add this new definition on their information pages about suicide.

 Rather than including the outdated, stigmatizing definition about intentionally taking one’s own life, we believe wording should focus on suicide’s tie to severe pain and mental illness.
-The definition should be changed to, “a terminal side effect of mental illness; the result of wanting one’s physical or emotional pain to end.”
+The definition should be changed to, “A side effect of pain, the result of mental illness, mood disorder, and/or physical pain.”

 Suicide is often a terminal effect of a mental illness.
 However, you don't have to have a mental illness to have suicidal thoughts or behaviors.
 Anyone can feel pain, despair, or hopelessness.
 Difficulties like heartbreak, bullying, financial loss, severe physical pain - any difficult circumstance can cause pain.
 Ultimately, physical, mental, and emotional pain are what lead to suicide.